vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 ### Nominating and amending fee amounts

-The network transaction is used by liquidity providers to nominate a fee amount which is used by the network to calculate the [liquidity_fee](./0042-setting-fees-and-rewarding-lps.md) of the market.
+The network transaction is used by liquidity providers to nominate a fee amount which is used by the network to calculate the [liquidity_fee](./0042-LIQF-setting_fees_and_rewarding_lps.md) of the market.
 Liquidity providers may amend their nominated fee amount by submitting a liquidity provider transaction to the network with a new fee amount.
 If the fee amount is valid, this new amount is used.
 Otherwise, the entire transaction is considered invalid.

 ### How fee amounts are used

-The [liquidity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the liquidity providers in their liquidity provision network transactions (see [this spec](./0042-setting-fees-and-rewarding-lps.md) for more information on the specific calculation).
+The [liquidity_fee](./0029-FEES-fees.md) of a market on Vega takes as an input, a [`fee factor[liquidity]`](./0029-FEES-fees.md) which is calculated by the network, taking as an input the data submitted by the liquidity providers in their liquidity provision network transactions (see [this spec](./0042-LIQF-setting_fees_and_rewarding_lps.md) for more information on the specific calculation).

 ### Distributing fees between liquidity providers